jcolag/entropy-arbitrage/2025-03-31-transgender.md

 ### Signal

 I have debated announcing this for a while, but now that everybody knows the name, for those who need it, you can [contact me on Signal](https://signal.me/#eu/6x4C_EgG-Kc44nOQp2bou8C4aIIOKBDT3mfaR42f8xRGP28wHThBq5M4rQmRxvGV).
-For those somehow unfamiliar after this week's news, versions of the [Signal](https://en.wikipedia.org/wiki/Signal_%28software%29) protocol or software have floated around for about fifteen years under different names, briefly part of Twitter, and currently a fully Free Software end-to-end encrypted communications app.
+For those somehow unfamiliar after this week's news, versions of the {% wiki Signal_%28software%29|Signal|en %} protocol or software have floated around for about fifteen years under different names, briefly part of Twitter, and currently a fully Free Software end-to-end encrypted communications app.

 It does---probably unavoidably---require trusting the other person's device security.
 If they lose their device or have malware running that scrapes the decrypted messages, then the encryption doesn't matter.  **Don't send private information to people who you don't trust to protect it.**  However, since Signal accepts a Google Voice number (which I've made somewhat public elsewhere on the site, if anybody doesn't want to or can't go through the link above), actually supports encryption, has a fully Free Software stack, and has support in [Beeper](https://www.beeper.com/) (which I use on desktop), it seems like a reasonable backup for people not sold on using [Matrix to contact me](https://matrix.to/#/@jcolag:matrix.org).